koronkowy/koronkowy/README.md

 Past Employment / Internships / Works / Projects
 ================================================

 - [GreyNoise, Intelligence](https://www.greynoise.io/): I was one of the friendly Sales Engineers enabling sales to happen from a engineering perspective including in-depth demos, proof of value (POV) engagements, and creating content that documents and reflects on all the integrations and great things you can do with GreyNoise.
 I was a frequent contributor to marketing content, educational content, product documentation, and participated in/around conference and event coordination.
 - [Atredis Partners](https://www.atredis.com/): At Atredis, an attack research and penetration testing consultancy firm, my day job was being the lovely on-staff tech editor / tech writer.
 Due to the nature of my work, much of it fell under heavy non-disclosure.
 But there’s some fun public work that’s listed in the publications section here.
 My job also involved working as part of the Client Operations team in part of the sales engineering / scoping side of things, social media management including working on blog posts, being passionate about our vulnerability disclosure process, and wearing some other hats.
-- [cabal](https://cabal.cx/) / [hatemail.io](https://hatemail.substack.com/): Editorial staff and key organizer.
-Worked in an international collective to develop and support projects that advance values of online consent, privacy, equity and liberty. cabal also participated in performing security assessments for at-risk and targeted people (https://cyberabuse.nyc/), creating, curating and supporting community works that progress personal security confidence, and monitoring pervasive threats online and investigating harassment campaigns. cabal also supported a diverse community in finding and vetting job opportunities, working with candidates to bolster their resumes and CVs, managing relationships with hiring employers to introduce talent, and developed a embedded job hunting platform.
-Work also included writing, research, and editorial support for unique editorials and news on threat intel, cybersecurity, hacking, privacy, tech ethics, tech-based harassment, politics & other relevant topics for hatemail.io.
 - [secjuice](https://www.secjuice.com/): secjuice is a non-profit, independent and volunteer lead publication in the information security space where I previously wrote articles, collaborated with other writers and editorial staff, provided critique and peer review of other writers and more.
 - [chanscan.com](http://chanscan.com/): Created by [Jake Creps](https://github.com/jakecreps), ChanScan was an open source knowledge base for language used by online subcultures helping researchers, journalists, open-source intelligence (OSINT) analysts, threat intelligence analysts, and other users with in-line term highlighting and accompanying wiki.
 I wrote a lot of wiki entries and helped in discussing feature planning and collaboration.
 - Sticker Cabal: This was a loose organization of folks found via Twitter who had large collections or make a prolific amount of stickers in the infosec/hacking world.
 We had mailings where members receive big parcels of stickers from other members or found at conferences, and team up with [attrition.org](https://attrition.org/) to do auctions for charities.
 Some of the work this group does included [Diecut Digest](https://straithe.com/diecutdigest/) and the work that [Straithe](https://straithe.com/about/) does there.